Tag: ERISA

 • Bitcoin Is Yet to Pass the ERISA Line

-When JP Morgan signals support for MSCI’s proposal to exclude “crypto treasury firms” from equity indexes, the reaction from Bitcoin advocates is swift: accusations of gatekeeping, suppression, and anti-innovation bias.
+JP Morgan signals support for MSCI’s proposal to exclude “crypto treasury firms” from equity indexes.
+The reaction from Bitcoin advocates is swift.
+They accuse JP Morgan of gatekeeping, suppression, and anti-innovation bias.
 But the decision is not about ideology.
 It is about fiduciary duty.
 Index providers serve as conduits into retirement portfolios governed by ERISA.
 Their role is not to democratize risk, but to eliminate any exposure that cannot be defended under oath.

 Indexes Are Not Market Catalogs — They Are Fiduciary Pipelines

-Equity indexes such as MSCI Global Standard, ACWI, and US Large/Mid Cap are tracked by trillions in passive capital, much of it retirement savings.
-Inclusion implies suitability for investors whose assets are bound not by risk appetite but by a legal covenant: the Employee Retirement Income Security Act of 1974 (ERISA).
+Trillions in passive capital track equity indexes such as MSCI Global Standard, ACWI, and US Large/Mid Cap.
+Much of this capital comprises retirement savings.
+Inclusion implies suitability for investors.
+Their assets are bound not by risk appetite but by a legal covenant: the Employee Retirement Income Security Act of 1974 (ERISA).

 Under ERISA, a portfolio is not a financial product.